 4 years in the wild.
 20 years in captivity

 Eating poisoned prey, starvation and flying low across roads.

-On average a Barn Owl eats about 4 small mammals per night that is 1,460 per year.
+On average a Barn Owl eats about 4 small mammals per night which is 1,460 per year.

-We have two Barn Owl residents at the Park.
-Twiglet, who is Hobbit's sister, living in the Barn Aviary in the Deer Encounter.
-Then, Hobbit, a female, was hatched in 2013 by a private breeder, and joined us at just 3 weeks old.
+We have four Barn Owl residents at the Park.
+Twiglet, who is Hobbit's sister, lives in the Barn Aviary in the Deer Encounter with Soren, our male.
+Living in our aviaries behind the gift shop are Hobbit and Muckle.
+Both females were hatched in 2013 by a private breeder, and joined us at just 3 weeks old.
 Hobbit is trained to sit on the glove for educational talks to raise awareness about this iconic British Owl species as their wild population numbers continue to decline.

 Join our mailing list in order to keep up to date with park news and special offers.